 - DCI-P3 99% Colour Gamut

-Apart from the great IPS Panel, the monitor also features two pretty strong stereo speakers, as monitor speakers go, as well as three USB-C ports, a camera, an ambient light sensor, a mic, wall mounting, and a sleek look to top it all off.
+Apart from the great IPS Panel, the monitor also features two pretty strong stereo speakers, as monitor speakers go, as well as two USB-C ports and a sleek look to top it all off.

-This is the professional’s monitor, for the professional who’s a Mac user, and looking for the best screen quality, colour and detail reproduction that money can buy.
+This is the professional’s monitor, specifically for a Mac user, and someone looking for the best screen quality, color, and detail reproduction that money can buy.
 Sure, it won’t come cheap, but it’s all the more worth it when you look at how fine-tuned it is to these specifications.

 - Hide-away webcam

-The screen itself is a 31.5” 4K UHD 10-bit IPS Panel.
-It offers fantastic brightness and clarity, as well as a strong colour gamut at 87% Adobe RGB and 90% NTSC.
-It has two HDMI ports, a DisplayPort in and out, USB-C, audio in/out, and astoundingly, an ethernet port.
+The screen itself is a 27” 4K UHD IPS Panel.
+It offers fantastic brightness and clarity, as well as a strong color gamut at 122% Adobe RGB and 90% NTSC.
+It has two HDMI ports, a DisplayPort, USB-C, audio in/out, and astoundingly, an ethernet port.

-It’s also got a webcam, which slides into the top of the monitor when not in use, a built-in USB C docking station with power delivery, making it an all-in-one cable for all things display, data, and power.
+It’s also got a built-in USB C docking station with power delivery, making it an all-in-one cable for all things display, data, and power.
 The monitor also features a SmartErgoBase, which allows for super-simple rotation and movement, a great feature to use in hand with the other abilities of this monitor.

-As we said before, this is a monitor for the workplace – if you’re working solo, or freelance, on your own or with a small team, it’s likely not the one for you (although the picture and colour would certainly still meet your standards).
+This is a monitor for the workplace – if you’re working solo, or freelance, on your own or with a small team, it’s likely not the one for you (although the picture and color would certainly still meet your standards).
 This monitor works, and fits best in a busy work environment where there’s much to be done, and with ease.

 - 27-Inch 4K UHD IPS Display